Reliance plans Rs 2.75 lakh cr investment; prepares for larger battle with Adani group | Business

 Reliance Retail, India's largest retailer with 15,196 stores selling groceries to high-end fashion and lifestyle items, will take on a rival group headed by Gautam Adani, who has in recent months raced past Mukesh Ambani to become the nation's richest man.

-Adani Wilmar, which manufactures edible oil for packaged food items, is India's largest FMCG company ahead of HUL.
+Adani Wilmar, which manufactures edible oil to packaged food items, is India's largest FMCG company ahead of HUL.

 It also announced a foray into private 5G networks.